autoastt/SC1015-Mini-Project/README.md

 - Implement FDS to all epochs training
 - Implement LDS to KNN and MLP
 - Include unstructured data by using NLP model such as DistilBERT

+# What Do We Learn?
+- New ways to visualize the data
+- Cutting-edge techniques to handle inbalanced data: oversampling, undersampling, SMOGN, and DIR
+- Pratical models for solving nowadays problems
+- Understanding the concept behind Gradient Boosting Algorithm
+- Integrating complex models
+- Optimizing models' performance
+- Models' performance comparison and analysis

 # References
 - [Spotify Dataset](https://www.kaggle.com/datasets/maharshipandya/-spotify-tracks-dataset?resource=download)